hirsch-lab/aneuxdb/README.md

 # AneuX morphology database

-An open-access, multi-centric database containing 3D geometries of 750 aneurysm collected in the course of the AneuX project (2015-2020).
-The database combines data from 3 different projects (**AneuX**, **@neurIST** and **Aneurisk**) and was standardized using a single mesh processing pipeline.
+An open-access, multi-centric database containing 3D geometric models of 750 intracranial aneurysms curated in the context of the AneuX project (2015-2020).
+The database combines data from 3 different European projects (**AneuX**, **@neurIST** and **Aneurisk**) standardized using a single processing pipeline.
 Code to process and view the 3D geometries is also provided.

 <br>

 ## At a glance

 ### Dataset summary: